moggs2/decide-ai-ic-challenge/README.md

 | 1024 | 445.26B | 445.26B | 445.26B | 445.26B |

 The ratio one cycle to one instruction should be 1 cycle x 10.

+## Cost related views
+The model became inefficient when the input word were larger than 8 words and the output larger than 4 words.
+Sometimes the answer was totally wrong, sometimes the sentences were cut off or the same answer was listed twice.
+Moreover the costs increase much steeper when the word input is larger than 8.
+The output costs per word remains steady.